tryton/trytond/doc/topics/domain.rst

 ``not parent_of``
 -----------------

-    Is a parent child comparison operator. it is the negation of this `parent_of`_ operator.
+    Is a parent child comparison operator.
+It is the negation of this `parent_of`_ operator.

 ``where``